 Trust me you will NOT Need a sauce for these ribs.
 The dry rub is all that and then some!

-If you decide to go the sauce route just use your favorite bbq sauce or use this homemade bbq sauce.
+If you decide to go the sauce route just use your favorite bbq sauce or use this homemade bbq sauce recipe.

 Serve these with your favorite side dishes like collard greens slaw, Southern potato salad, Southern collard greens, or baked beans.
 You can also sample from this great roundup of BBQ sides.